simonknittel/vrchat-udon-prefabs-and-scripts/README.md

 ### Notifications

 This prefab allows you to show the player some kind of notification.
-This could be used for showing the use a notification when they complete a quest or an achievement.
+This could be used for showing the player a notification when they complete a quest or an achievement.

 ![Video showing a notification](./readme-assets/notifications.gif)

 ### Respawner

 This prefab simply contains a collider and a respawn point which you can place freely throughout your world.
-This could be used to create a custom respawn height and respawn point when the player falls of a platform without relying on the worlds default respawn height.
+This could be used to create a custom respawn height and respawn point for when the player falls of a platform without having to rely on the world's default respawn height.